Vektor SP1: Vektor SP2

+SP1 General

+Compact variant of the SP1 with shorter barrels, slides and grips.

+SP1 Target

 A limited edition SP1 Target pistol was also available.

 This model features a single action operation, large adjustable sights, straight trigger design, a different trigger guard a compensating weight with longer barrel.

 They were marked as "Vektor USA: Norfolk VA".

+SP2 General

+Compact variant of the SP2 with shorter barrels, slides and grips.

 Usage

+Both SP-1 and SP-2 pistols were exported to Europe and South America in several variations.

-SP-1 pistol is currently in service with the South African National Defence Force and the South African Police Service.
+SP-1 pistol was in service with the South African National Defence Force and the South African Police Service.

 Outside South Africa, the pistol is seen in use of some South-Asian countries, notably Singapore and Malaysia.